cspannos/loom-plasma-cash/notes.md

-# Sketch
+# Outline

--Loom Network implementation (ERC721/ERC20/ETH Supported)
-- what is plasma cash?
-- what does it add to plasma?
-- how is it different
-	- merkle vs sparse merkle trees
-		- exclusion proofs
-		- three types of challenges
-		- existing a coin
-		- double spending

-- Loom Plasma Cash demo Flow
+- Introduce Loom Network's implementation of Plasma Cash (ERC721/ERC20/ETH compatible, etc.);

+- Review how Sparse Merkle Trees improve the Plasma specification;

+- Overview the flow:
+	- exclusion proofs;
+	- exits;
-- Tradeoffs
+	- challenges;

+- Provide overview of how to install Loom's Plasma-CLI;

+- Show how to use Plasma-CLI to deposit, transfer, withdraw, and exist coins;

+- Review differences/trade offs between Loom's Plasma Cash and other implementations by OmiseGo and Plasma Group;

-- Where is it live?
-What is it doing?
+- Where is Plasma Cash live?
+What is it doing in the wild?
+Plasma Cash on Loom's dAppchain;

-# Future work
-- atomic transactions
-- payment channels
-- defragmentation (change)
-- state channels + plasma?

 # Notes: